ChiefBoyardee/BedrockCombatCompat/README.md

 ## How It Works

-BedrockCombat creates an optimal **cross-platform experience** by modifying the `ATTACK_SPEED` attribute based on player platform:
+BedrockCombatCompat creates an optimal **cross-platform experience** by modifying the `ATTACK_SPEED` attribute based on player platform:

 | Platform | Combat Mode | Attack Speed | Cooldown | Best For |
 |----------|-------------|--------------|----------|----------|